- Sleep Products

 Some long-term insomniacs have deep mistaken beliefs or emotions revolving around sleep.
 Therapists use conversation and coaching to correct these mental blocks.
 Therapists also attempt to set realistic expectations for how much sleep and the quality of sleep the patient should expect.

-Studies have shown CBT can on average shorten sleep latency by 30 to 45 minutes and increase total sleep time 30 to 60 minutes.
+Studies have shown CBT can on average shorten sleep latency (the time it takes to fall asleep) by 30 to 45 minutes and increase total sleep time 30 to 60 minutes.
 A recent meta-study found CBT is “at least as effective for treating insomnia when compared with sleep medications, and its effects may be more durable than medications.”
 The evidence is not all that strong.
+Even though it is not a panacea, the combination of cognitive and behavioral tools can still help a lot of people.
 The study authors classified it as “low-to-medium quality” evidence, meaning CBT works as well or slightly better, on average, than medicines across all people who participated in the random trials considered.

-CBT has also been found to be particularly effective in dealing with sleep disturbances associated with post-traumatic stress disorder, (http://www.ncbi.nlm.nih.gov/pubmed/16777060)
+CBT has also been found to be particularly effective in dealing with sleep disturbances associated with post-traumatic stress disorder.

 If insomnia is a product of hyperarousal (rather than too little propensity to sleep), and this is certainly the case for some percentage of the population, then relaxation should help.
 People who demonstrate signs of stress or tension during the day should be good candidates for relaxation.

 Pain causes insomnia and sleeplessness can increase the subjective level of pain.
-This is almost always secondary insomnia and the patient will likely be on other medication, but a recent study has found CBT is particularly effective in alleviating insomnia in those with chronic pain.
+Additionally, pain can make it challenging to get comfortable enough to get to the deeper stages (stages 3-4) of sleep.
+A recent study has found CBT is particularly effective in alleviating insomnia in those with chronic pain.
 The improvements in sleep duration persisted six months after therapy even when the pain continued.

 Some CBT regimens incorporate sleeping pills, but only to get the patient started sleeping.
 Eventually, as the insomniac learns sleeping skills, he or she is weaned off the medicine.
 Psychologists who practice this type of therapy tend to focus not so much on insomnia as waking life.
 You might hear the term “stimulus control”; with respect to CBT this means telling patients to go to bed when sleepy, and getting out of bed when they are not sleeping.